 - Yosemite National Park

 Federal DUI Defense

 Whether you are facing federal or state DUI charges, you may have many possible legal defenses available.
-Each case is unique and your Kavinoky Law Firm DUI lawyer in Walnut Creek and 10 other locations will be able to identify the best strategy to win your case in federal court.
+Each case is unique and your Law Firm at Walnut Creek and 10 other locations will be able to identify the best strategy to win your case in federal court.
 Your DUI arrest does not have to end in a DUI conviction.
 If you have been charged with a DUI on federal or national park property, your experienced California DUI attorney located in Encino, CA and 10 other locations will fight for your rights, so you don’t face a DUI alone.